William Piers (constable)

-Early years
+Early life

-He came from a family whose seat was in Piers Hall in the county of York.
+He came from a family whose seat was in Piers Hall near Ingleton in the county of York.
 He was the son of Richard Piers; his paternal grandfather was John Piers; his paternal great-grandfather was Gerald Piers.
 Nothing is known about his education.

 He was described by a deposition in the high court of admiralty, dated 27 November 1555, as 'a tall burly man with a big, brown beard' who was captain of a ship given to him by James Fitzgerald, 13th Earl of Desmond.

+Career

 Piers was recruited by the acting governor of Ireland, Thomas Radcliffe, Lord Fitzwalter, to participate in a naval expedition against the Scots in the North Channel and the Hebrides.

 Piers and his partners in the enterprise were also contracted to carry out fishing in the River Bann, though this may have merely been a pretext for establishing a naval presence there.
 In the spring of 1558, Piers participated in a second maritime attack on the MacDonalds who were emigrating to Ulster.

 In 1562, however, he developed diplomatic relations with James MacDonald after travelling to Kintyre to meet with him, but although he remained in contact with the MacDonalds for several years he would soon do all he could to limit the power of the Scots.